 - July 2016, Israel, An informal delegation of researchers led by retired Saudi General Anwar Eshki visit Jerusalem, Israel in a rare and unprecedented visit.
-Partaking in various stops along their visit throughout Israel where the delegation encouraged the API, including meetings with Knesset members and former Foreign Ministry Director-General Dore Gold, the retired Saudi general claimed they were invited by a senior Fatah member of the Palestinian Authority, Jibril Rajoub.
+Partaking in various stops along their visit throughout Israel where the delegation encouraged the API, including meetings with Knesset members and then-Foreign Ministry Director-General Dore Gold, the retired Saudi general claimed they were invited by a senior Fatah member of the Palestinian Authority, Jibril Rajoub.

 Arab / Muslim Endorsees